 Security context initiation between an application and a remote peer is done using the gss_init_sec_context() function.
 If successful, this function returns a context handle for the context being established and a context-level token to send to the acceptor.
-Before calling qss init sec context(), however, the client should:
+Before calling gss_init_sec_context(), however, the client should:

 - 1. Acquire credentials, if necessary, with gss_acquire_cred().
 Commonly, however, the client has received credentials at login, and can skip this step. - 2.
 Import the name of the server into GSS-API internal format with gss_import_name().
-See "Names" on page 17 for more about names and qss_import_name().
+See "Names" on page 18 for more about names and gss_import_name().